-Heat is a leading weather-related killer, according to the National Weather Service, and Heat Awareness Day on May 23 is a good opportunity to think about strategies to avoid heat-related illnesses.
+Heat is a leading weather-related killer, according to the National Weather Service, and those who spend time outdoors should consider strategies to avoid heat-related illnesses.

 Extremely hot and humid weather makes it difficult for the body to regulate itself, and those who expect to be outdoors for personal or business activities should take precautions to avoid heat stress.
 Heat-related illnesses can range from heat cramps to heat exhaustion and heat stroke, which is a serious health emergency.

 Infants and children, the elderly and people with certain chronic health conditions or who take certain prescription medications are at greater risk from heat stress.
 Construction workers and others who must work in hot environments should take extra precautions, especially if they are required to wear heavy protective clothing on the job.